milvusrobotics/docs/source/3_4_1_explore_simulation.rst

 Note that, be sure the ``ROS_MASTER_IP`` and ``ROS_HOSTNAME`` variables are empty.
 For that, you should be check this variables after opening up new terminal, like a described in first tutorial.

 If there are already running Gazebo process exists you can pass to second seciton directly but for the easiness for launching with a generated map later, be sure the robot is standing in its first location.
-If it is not, restart by killing and opening it back via ``Ctrl+C`` and;
+If it is not, restart by killing and opening it back, via ``Ctrl+C`` and;

 ::

-    $ roslaunch mrp2_gazebo mrp2_gazebo.launching
+    $ roslaunch mrp2_gazebo mrp2_gazebo.launch

 command, Or normally start in same way;

 ::

-    $ roslaunch mrp2_gazebo mrp2_gazebo.launching
+    $ roslaunch mrp2_gazebo mrp2_gazebo.launch

 2. Start Gmapping Process
 -------------------------